tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: this will break the 'go south from Entrance' warning...
 			- IDEA: probably the easiest fix is to create a re-usable unreachable_room to the south
 		- TBD: update take_err() creature check
+		- TBD: should be some way to simplify the repeated 'try: ... except:' in validate
+		- TBD: what about cases where I want a machine to operate despite an error - e.g. 'go north' in antechamber triggers goblin
 	- TBD: validate() doc_strings
 		- TBD: determine needed doc_string updates
 		- TBD: update Invis err doc_string